 He also points out that taxes should not be raised in the middle of the energy crisis.

-He also proposes increasing the reduction obligation - that is, the requirement for the blending of biofuels - to 25 percent by 2030 and that more fossil-fuel vehicles need to pay a carbon dioxide fee on the vehicle tax for a longer period of time.
+He also proposes increasing the reduction obligation - that is, the requirement for blending biofuels - to 25 percent by 2030, and that more fossil-fuel vehicles should pay a carbon dioxide fee on vehicle tax for a longer period of time.

 At the other end, proposals include reduced electricity taxes and more money for the electric car premium.